 Casey, like many kids, has a condition that is considered degenerative (it gets worse over time).
-This is not always obvious since her personality gets bigger, but her internal systems get weaker and more impaired each year.
-What does this mean for nursing?
+This is not always obvious since her personality gets bigger, but her internal systems get weaker and more impaired each year, after reading this laweekly article we decided to start using CBD as a treatment, but the question here is what does this mean for nursing?

 As Casey’s medical needs increase it would only make sense that the amount of help we need would also increase, as would the level of skill that help provides.
 Not exactly.
 Getting increased hours (more help) can be a lot of work.
 This is when you really want to be sure that you have a good nursing agency on your side.
 A good agency will know how to present your needs to insurance and/or medicaid in a way that will clearly prove your needs.